-Letting Dog Outside More Frequently for Bathroom Breaks
+Letting Your Dog Outside More Frequently for Bathroom Breaks

-Older dogs can sometime require more frequent bathroom breaks.
-If your dog does not have easy access to outside than you will want to consider letting your dog outside more.
+Older dogs can sometimes require more frequent bathroom breaks.
+If your dog does not have easy access to outside then you will want to consider letting your dog outside more.
 If you have a yard and a small dog you should also consider installing a doggy door in one of your doors.
 Check out Cares article about what to expect with your dog and bathroom breaks.

 Moving Bedding & Food to One Floor

-This is a great tip if you live in a multi story home.
+This is a great tip if you live in a multi-story home.
 If you can avoid having the food on a separate floor from your dogs living area than you will save the dog painful trips up an down the stairs.
 Older dogs with hip issues have overall mobility problems and stairs are exceptionally difficult for them.
-Small things live rearranging where the dogs food and crate are can be very helpful in improving your dogs quality of life by reducing stressful things.
+Small things like rearranging where the dog's food and crate are can be very helpful in improving your dogs quality of life.

 Don’t Forget to Keep Your Dog’s Teeth Clean

 Poor oral hygiene for your dog is directly linked to an increased risk of developing liver abscesses, heart valve problems, sepsis, and so much more.
-All it takes is a dental cleaning with your veterinarian every once in awhile to really make a difference.
-Their are some great chewies like the Denta Pup that also help remove plaque from teeth.
+All it takes is a dental cleaning with your veterinarian once a year to really make a difference.
+There are some great chewies like the Denta Pup that also help remove plaque from teeth.